HelloMonaco

 Primo Cup-Credit Suisse Trophy (2-5 March) The traditional event, which was launched in 1985 at the instigation of Prince Albert II, President of the Yacht Club, will bring together the Smeralda 888s and the Longtze Premiers along with the RS 21s.
 Yacht Club Winter Cocktail welcomes new members and presents awards with Prince Albert II present.

-19. At the Yacht Club de Monaco the inauguration ceremony of the first
+14. At the Yacht Club de Monaco the Explorer Awards ceremony

 13 October 2023 • Written by Holly Margerrison.
 During this year's Monaco Yacht Show, the BOAT International Owners' Club event was held on board the 90.1-metre Corsair Yachts superyacht Nero.
 The event was sponsored by our annual partners, the Bermuda Tourism Authority and The Macallan, and event partners Voly and SHADOWCAT.